pagopa-archive/tfcloudvars/README.md

 Usage of /tmp/go-build148387471/b001/exe/main:
   -do string
-        Operation: [read | save|help] (default "help")
+        Operation: [read|load|help] (default "help") -file string
-  -file string
         json file with variables to load in a workspace -token string
         bearer token for authenticatio.
 If not defined it reads the env variable TF_TOKEN -ws string
-        Terraform cloud workspace id to read from or to save in.
+        Terraform cloud workspace id to read from or to load in.

 # set terraform cloud token.
 export TF_TOKEN=5i*****......................................*****2Ls